Last updated on August 21, 2026

 ⚠️ Update Alert: KB5065426 & Sharing Failures

 Installing Windows update KB5065426 may break file and printer sharing on cloned PCs.
-This is because the update enforces strict SID (Security Identifier) validation for SMB/RPC communication.
-If multiple machines share the same SID from a cloned image, they will be blocked.
-To fix this without losing your custom settings via Sysprep, you must manually change the SID to ensure network uniqueness.
+This update enforces strict SID (Security Identifier) validation for SMB/RPC communication, so machines that share the same SID from a cloned image get blocked from each other.
+Fixing this without losing your custom settings requires changing the SID – either with Sysprep or with a non-destructive SID changer tool.

-When you clone a Windows disk to another computer or deploy cloned systems in bulk – especially during a Windows system migration – duplicate Windows SIDs (Security Identifiers) may occur, particularly in domain, networked, or enterprise environments.
-In older versions of Windows, duplicate SIDs may have been a potential risk.
-However, in Windows 11 24H2 and environments with KB5065426 installed, duplicate SIDs have become a fatal problem, directly causing network sharing functionality to fail.
+When you clone a Windows disk to another computer or deploy cloned systems in bulk – especially during a Windows system migration – duplicate Windows SIDs commonly occur, particularly in domain, networked, or enterprise environments.
+Older versions of Windows treated duplicate SIDs as a minor risk.
+Windows 11 24H2 with KB5065426 installed treats them as a fatal problem that directly breaks network sharing.

 What Is a Windows SID?